psoder/iv1350_ood/README.md

     are declared with `=`.
 A sum function `fun sum(a: Int, b: Int = 0): Int` where `b` is `0` by default and the return type is `Int`.

+- Named arguments can be used to make it easier to read

 - `val` declares an immutable variable, comparable to `final` in Java.

 - `var` declares a variable and infers it's value.
 If the value can't be infered